-This small shrub is easy to grow in any average, well-drained soil that has medium to wet moisture levels.
+This shrub is easy to grow in any average, well-drained soil that has medium to wet moisture levels.
 It grows well in both full sun and partial shade, though it will achieve the best shape, flower color, and fall color in full sun.
 It likes humusy soils, so mixing in compost before planting is a good idea.
-Although these bushes are considered plants tolerant of wet ground and of clay soils, they will nonetheless perform best in well-drained soils.
+Although these bushes are considered plants tolerant of wet ground and clay soils, they will nonetheless perform best in well-drained soils.

 Virginia sweetspire grows best full sun but will tolerate part shade.
 Shady conditions may limit the flower production and mute the autumn color.
 Warmer climates call for more shade.

 Plant this shrub in humusy, well-drained soil that is somewhat on the moist side.
 It prefers a slightly acidic pH but grows well in a range of soils.

-Water these shrubs quite often when they are young and getting established, then weekly when mature (1 inch per week).
+Water these shrubs quite often when they are young and getting established, then weekly when they mature (one inch per week).
 They will tolerate short periods of drought but perform best when they receive regular water.
 Hot climates call for more water.

 Temperature and Humidity

 Virginia sweetspire grows quite well in very hot conditions, provided it gets plenty of water.
-In such climates, planting it along woodland edges where it gets partial shade, which will help the plants stay cool and thrive.
-In the northern part of the hardiness range, winter cold may cause die-back of the branch tips.
+In such climates, plant it along woodland edges where it gets partial shade, which will help the plants stay cool and thrive.
+In the northern part of the hardiness range, winter cold may cause dieback of the branch tips.

 Feed these plants each spring with a balanced granular fertilizer mixed into the soil.
 Additional feeding during the growing season is not necessary.